 adds any CRLs provided in the crls argument and in this case enables CRL-based checks,

-enables CRL-based checks in case the use of CDP entries in certificates is enabled via the use_CDPs argument or a static URL for fetching CRLs is given as the CRLs_url argument (which is used as a fallback CDP), and
+enables CRL-based checks in case the use of CDP entries in certificates is enabled via the use_CDP argument or a static list of comma-separated URLs for fetching CRLs is given as the cdps argument (which is used as fallback) where the crls_timeout parameter gives the number of seconds fetching a CRL may take, or 0 for infinite or -1 for default (= 10), and

-enables fetching OCSP responses in case the use of AIA OCSP entries in certificates is enabled via the use_AIAs argument or a static OCSP responder URL is given as the OCSP_url argument (which is used as fallback to any AIA OCSP entries).
+enables fetching OCSP responses in case the use of AIA OCSP entries in certificates is enabled via the use_AIA argument or a static list of comma-separated OCSP responder URLs is given as the ocsp argument (which is used as fallback) where the ocsp_timeout parameter gives the number of seconds fetching an OCSP response may take, or 0 for infinite or -1 for default (= 10).

 The function returns true on success and false otherwise.
-Further non-default trust store parameters may be set as far as needed using the various respective low-level OpenSSL functions.

 bool STORE_set_parameters(X509_STORE *truststore, OPTIONAL const X509_VERIFY_PARAM *vpm,